How Kickstr works

 3. Results come in after the match.
 Points get added to your tally.
 Open the game tab to watch the leaderboard live during matchdays.

 4. At the end of the tournament the prize pool gets paid out by rank.
-Free games run on bragging rights; paid games settle in sats (see below).
+Pools can come from entry fees, from sponsors, or both — sponsored games list every backer in a "Powered by sponsors" panel on the game page so you can see what's up for grabs before you tip.
+Free games without sponsors run on bragging rights; everything else settles in sats (see below).

 Points